Mostafa2115/IEEE-CS-25-BACKEND/MySQL/Research.md

 There are three ways in which a table can be related to another table:
 ```
-  -**One-to-one**: A record in one table is related to one record in another table.
+  -One-to-one: A record in one table is related to one record in another table.
-  -**One-to-many**: A record in one table is related to many records in another table.
+  -One-to-many: A record in one table is related to many records in another table.
-  -**Many-to-many**: Multiple records in one table are related to multiple records in another table.
+  -Many-to-many: Multiple records in one table are related to multiple records in another table.
 ```

+---
+# Write-ahead logging
+Write-ahead logging is still extremely relevant: it’s a core concept for SQL Server and many other database systems.

+The “ahead” in “write-ahead logging” means that SQL Server writes to the transaction log ahead of other database files.
+When a modification occurs, the change will be made in memory and then written to the transaction log file.
+If the write to the transaction log file doesn’t complete, the transaction cannot commit.

+SQL Server’s database recovery model controls how the write-ahead transaction log is managed in important ways, including how much information is written to the transaction log, and how long data will remain in the transaction log.

 ---
 # Resources